-ESEA programs in this Supplement to which this section applies are: SDFSCA (84.186) (including the Governor's program authorized under Section 4112(a), with the agreement of the Governor); 21st CCLC (84.287); Title V, Part A (84.298); Ed Tech (84.318 and 84.386); and Title II, Part A (84.367).
+ESEA programs in this Supplement to which this section applies are: 21st CCLC (84.287) and Title II, Part A (84.367).

 Expenditures of funds transferred from one program to another (as described in III.A.3, "Activities Allowed or Unallowed - Transferability (SEAs and LEAs)") should be included in the audit universe and total expenditures of the receiving program for purposes of (1) determining Type A programs, and (2) completing the SEFA.
 A footnote showing amounts transferred between programs is encouraged.